-Let’s add Ping action and OnAuthorization filter into BaseController:
+Let’s add the Ping action and the OnAuthorization filter into BaseController:

-Also we need to clear session on user logout manually and inherit controllers from BaseController:
+We also need to clear the session on user logout manually and inherit controllers from BaseController:

-And finally let’s add a script that will send a ping request to address, which we have passed into it:
+And finally let’s add a script that will send a ping request to the address that we have passed into it earlier:

 Let’s make some modification in actions:

-Now we need to add some request filtering and disable browser cache:
+Now we need to add request filtering and disable browser cache:

-You can play with timings of ResetPingStatusJob, session timeout and pingActionInterval to get a user logged out after the time period you want.
-With current timings user will be logged out approximately after 30 seconds since browser/tab has been closed.
+You can play with timings of ResetPingStatusJob, session timeout, and pingActionInterval to get the user logged out after the time period you want.
+With current timings, the user will be logged out approximately after 30 seconds since browser/tab has been closed.
 This was the requirement for the project our custom web development company was working on.